-I love travel, and have a special resonance with the high desert beauty in southern Utah and New Mexico.
+I love travel, and have a special resonance with the high desert beauty in southern Utah and northern New Mexico.
 I am in love with my morning coffee and am an unapologetic coffee snob.
-I also love good whiskey and big red wine, and sharing those with people I love.
+I also love good whiskey and big red wine and love sharing those with people I love.
 I am seeking a sane and humane relationship with digital technology.
 I adore silent retreats and time in wilderness.
 They fund my life.

 Fear is the cheapest room in the house.
 I would like to see you living in better conditions. – Hafiz